srihari112345/SelfPaceLearning/Learning.md

 * Do what you do best & enjoy work. (teaching & helping others)
 * Identify people's interest area & give them work accordingly.
 * Ask Who are you & Who you want to be?
+* Employer should invest in people & employee should bring multidimentional energy to work whole heartedly.